 Bird Control Legislation

-Most of us like to see birds in their natural habitat, but it can be a very different matter when there are too many of them in the wrong place.
-Birds like pigeons, starlings, and seagulls can become a nuisance if they’re allowed to congregate on business premises.
-However, there are legislative implications with any actions taken that affect bird species in the UK, governed by the Wildlife and Countryside Act (1981).
+Most of us like to see birds in their natural habitat, but it's a very different matter when too many congregate in the wrong place.
+Birds like pigeons, starlings, and seagulls can become a nuisance if they're allowed to gather on business premises.
+However, any actions taken that affect bird species in Ireland have significant legislative implications, primarily governed by the Wildlife Acts 1976 (and amendment 2022) and the European Communities (Birds and Natural Habitats) Regulations 2011-2021.

-However, certain species of birds who could become a pest in certain circumstances are listed on a General Declaration which is updated annually.
+However, certain species of birds that can become a pest in specific circumstances are listed on a General Declaration, which is updated annually by the National Parks and Wildlife Service (NPWS).
 This permits limited lethal control when certain preconditions have been met.
+We'll advise and guide our customers through this process to ensure they remain compliant with current Irish legislation.
+Never take a chance, call the Experts.

 Contact Us